iYadavVaibhav/iyadavvaibhav.github.io/_posts/2019-03-05-flask-notes.md

+---
+title: Understanding Flask
+layout: post
+categories: notes, python
+---

+Flask is a microframework in Python.
+It is used to create a webapp.
+It can start a python web server.
+It can handle HTTP requests.
+It can also be used to make a webapp API.

 # Flask Mega Tutuorial Notes

 In this tutorial by Miguel Grinberg, we are learning to crate a micro-blogging site using flask and other dependencies.